-17 Transition Plan Order, at ¶¶26, 36.
+22 Transition Plan Order, at ¶¶30, 40.

-ASSIGNMENT OF ERROR NO. 3: The PUCO erred by permitting Columbia to resume imposing strict PIPP eligibility requirements on customers beginning July 29, 2020.
+ASSIGNMENT OF ERROR NO. 3: The PUCO erred by permitting Dominion to resume imposing strict PIPP eligibility requirements on customers beginning August 3, 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to suspend PIPP eligibility requirements until a reasonable period of time after its declared emergency has ended.
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and suspend PIPP eligibility requirements until a reasonable time after its declared emergency has ended.

 Ohioans are facing uncertain times.
 No one can predict with accuracy how the health and financial challenges posed by the coronavirus will turn out or will end.
-As has been reported, utility consumers could face a second wave of pain - looming utility shutoffs.
-In addition, as customers spend more time at home because of the pandemic, they are using more utility service and their bills are increasing.
-This creates additional pressures on consumers already facing financial hardships.
+As has been reported, utility consumers could face a second wave of pain - looming utility shut-offs.23 In addition, as customers spend more time at home because of the pandemic, they are using more utility service and their bills are increasing.24 This creates additional pressures on consumers already facing financial hardships.

 In times like these, the PUCO should use its emergency powers under R.C.
-4909.16 to continue the suspension of the PUCO's strict PIPP eligibility rules until after the emergency has ended, particularly when it comes to requiring consumers to be current on their income based payments.
-But the PUCO's Transition Plan Order permits Columbia to resume imposing PIPP payment requirements on consumers beginning July 29, 2020.
-Consumers who have difficulty meeting PIPP payment guidelines should not be disconnected or terminated from the PIPP program.
+4909.16 to modify the Transition Plan Order to continue the suspension of the PUCO's strict PIPP eligibility rules until after the emergency has ended, particularly when it comes to requiring consumers to be current on their income based payments.
+But the PUCO's Transition Plan Order allows Dominion to resume imposing PIPP payment requirements on consumers beginning August 3, 2020.25 Consumers who have difficulty meeting PIPP payment guidelines should not be disconnected or terminated from the PIPP program during the coronavirus emergency.